jupyterhub/mybinder.org-user-guide/doc/tutorials/dockerfile.rst

 the same image even if the image is updated to a new version.

 Next, make sure that all packages installed with your Dockerfile are pinned to specific versions.
-You should do this with the the image you are sourcing as well.
+You should do this with the image you are sourcing as well.